Jeffallan/badfiles/docs/usage.md

 ### Quickstart

-The Badfile class provides one public method called `is_badfile` which analyzes a file.
+The Badfile class provides one public method called `is_badfile` which analyzes a file according to the detection methods outlined [here](https://jeffallan.github.io/badfiles/detection_methods/).

-There is also a convenance method called `isolate_or_clear` to help the developer handle the file in question.
+There is also a convenance method called `isolate_or_clear` to handle the file in question.

 Their usage is demonstrated below: